ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

     end
 end
 ```
-> 2.create show variable and hide variables:

 >
->
->
-> Set the starting value of the variables when the game starts.
+> 3. Set the starting value of the variables when the game starts.
 Do this in the in the receive initialize stack.
 >
 > CURRENT BUTTON is which button we are using.
 > DRAWN is how much of the screen we have drawn on.